Global Parcel Delivery Market Insight Report 2021

 Growth is high in both emerging and developed economies.

-Globally, online accounts for slightly over 10% of total retail sales, up from around 5% in 2012.
+Globally, online now accounts for almost 20% of total retail sales, up from around 7% in 2015.

 The market is served by a combination of national postal operators, the global integrators and smaller, privately owned couriers.